-Nina MazarProfessor, Co-Director of the Susilo Institute, Ethics Marketing
+Nina MazarProfessor, Marketing Co-Director of the Susilo Institute for Ethics in the Global Economy

 Co-Founder BEworks | Co-Originator BEAR, University of Toronto | Affiliate Senior Behavioral Scientist eMBeD, The World Bank |President Elect SJDM